-- (a) Provision of collocation services to those requiring it - (b) Provision of billing and revenue collection services to content and application providers especially on the international routes.
+- i.
+Provision of collocation services to those requiring it. - ii.
+Provision of billing and revenue collection services to content and application providers as may be required. - iii.
+Provide intermediation for billing verification between parties in the VAS value chain

 1.6 CONTENT AND APPLICATION PROVIDERS